-As the days grow shorter and the nights longer, we’re all spending more time driving in the dark.
+With the shorter days and longer nights of winter, we’re all spending more time driving in the dark.
 Night-time driving brings a new set of challenges, so here are some of our top tips to help you stay safe on the road during the evening hours.

 It’s illegal to drive with a bulb that’s failed – and that goes for any bulb, not just headlights.
 Make sure you check your bulbs regularly, and consider keeping a spare bulb kit in the car in case a bulb fails when you’re out and about.
 Just enter your vehicle registration number in our online checker to find the appropriate kit for your vehicle.

-It’s also good to know that WeFit bulbs from £5 (interior and exterior lights) and £8 (headlights), so pop into your local Halfords store or autocentre.
-We’ll fit your new bulb while you wait, and get you back on the road and out of the dark in no time.
+It’s also good to know that WeFit bulbs from £5 (interior and exterior lights) and £8 (headlights), so pop into your local Halfords store or autocentre to take advantage of this safe and contactless service.
+We’ll fit your new bulb while you wait, and have a number of procedures in place to keep you and our colleagues safe throughout the fitting process.
+Find out more here.

 Your depth perception, ability to distinguish colour, and peripheral vision are all worse in low-light conditions.
 Investing in high-performance headlight bulbs can help put up to 150% more light on the road, exactly where you need it.
 This will increase your viewing distance and make street signs and road markings clearer, helping you to spot hazards sooner.